Many asthma attacks can be treated by avoiding triggers and by using reliever therapy.

 Difficulty Breathing

-Take a puff of the reliever straight away.
+Take 2 puffs of the reliever straight away.
 If accessible, use a peak flow meter to measure how well your lungs are able to expel air.

 Do not drive by yourself - get a friend or relative to take you to the hospital or call an ambulance.
-Whilst waiting for an ambulance, do not lie down, sit up straight and you can take 1 puff of your reliever every 30 seconds, up to 10 puffs.
+Whilst waiting for an ambulance, do not lie down, sit up straight and you can take 2 puffs of your reliever every minute, up to 10 puffs.

 If you have been given oral steroids to keep at home, take them immediately and inform the doctor.